patrickbucher/docs/clean-agile/clean-agile.md

 software.
 Little gets accomplished without software.

 Software is written by programmers—and bad software can kill people.
-Therefore, programmers will be blames as people are getting killed due to erroneous software.
+Therefore, programmers will be blamed as people are getting killed due to erroneous software.
 The disciplines of Agile development are a first step towards professionalism—which might save people's life in the long run.

 ## Reasonable Customer Expectations

 Managers, customers, and users have reasonable expectations of software and its programmers.
-The goal of Agile development is to meet t hose expectations, which is not an easy task:
+The goal of Agile development is to meet those expectations, which is not an easy task:

 - **Do not ship bad software**: A system should not require from a user to think